 Naming these threats stops the cycle of vague worry and allows you to build a targeted defense.

-A spreadsheet is a reactive log; a dashboard is a proactive command center.
+A spreadsheet is a reactive log; a dashboard is a early command center.
 You must shift from a digital shoebox where you record past events to a hub that shows your current status in real-time.
 This transforms your primary anxieties into simple, manageable data points.

 Your system must serve you, not the other way around.
 Offload the burden of constant mental monitoring by setting up automated alerts that trigger when you approach a critical threshold.
-An automatic notification—"You have 30 days remaining before you hit your 90-day U.K. limit"—does the work of weeks of background worry, freeing up immense cognitive resources.
+An automatic notification - "You have 30 days remaining before you hit your 90-day U.K. limit" - does the work of weeks of background worry, freeing up immense cognitive resources.

 Finally, create a simple, non-negotiable ritual.
 Dedicate just 15 minutes every Sunday to review your compliance dashboard.
 This small, consistent habit prevents the slow accumulation of anxiety.
 You'll check your day counts, confirm your balances, and see that your alerts are set.
 This weekly check-in ensures you are always operating from a position of knowledge, not fear, clearing the way for a week of immersive work.